Details and FAQs on the COVID-19 Response website.

 Every show opens with a slice of "Hey Mr. DJ" by Van Morrison and ends with Nigel's signoff: "Paraphrasing my mom and Red Skelton, 'Good night and God bless,'" followed by enough of "Happy Trails" for old timers to recognize the harmonies of Roy Rogers and Dale Evans.

-The set list from each of Nigel’s shows spans about 50 years and includes music from multiple genres.
-Themes have included “sunny days,” “taverns and roadhouses,” “sad and lonely,” “luck and fortune” and more.
+The set list from each of Nigel's shows spans about 50 years and includes music from multiple genres.
+Well before each broadcast, he alerts numerous friends and colleagues so they can contribute song suggestions before he puts together his game plan for each show.
+His themes have included "sunny days," "taverns and roadhouses," "sad and lonely," "luck and fortune" and more.

-So how did the university’s head librarian start DJing on the side?
-He has been a bit of a closet DJ most of his life—a passionate music collector and listener who likes to delve into its history.
-One day in fall 2012, he responded to the station’s call for volunteer DJs.
+So how did the university's head librarian start DJing on the side?
+He has been a bit of a closet DJ most of his life-a passionate music collector and listener who likes to delve into its history.
+One day in fall 2012, he figured "why not?" and responded to the station's call for new volunteer DJs.

 When he first started out, his earliest one-hour shows took him five to seven hours of prep time.
-He whittled that down to three hours—OK, sometimes four— more recently.
+He whittled that down to three-OK, sometimes four-hours more recently.
 He drafts a complete script for each show.

 He's challenged but not thwarted by minor technical gaffes.
 For example, he might start talking without turning on his microphone or start a song he just played.

-“The bastard cousin of being a musician is being a DJ.”
+"The bastard cousin of being a musician is being a DJ," he says.